 The payment due date for deposit payment is specified on your admission notification.
 You may refer to the payment advice at the Online Application System for Postgraduate Programmes for various payment methods as well as other relevant details.

 You may contact your Graduate Division/Programme first to see if your deferral request could be accepted.
 If it is acceptable, you may download the "Application Form for Deferred Acceptance of Admission Offer" from the Online Application System for Postgraduate Programmes and complete and return the form to the Division/Programme concerned.

 Please note that the acceptance of an admission offer cannot be deferred beyond the admission date.

-You are welcome to walk-in to conduct in-person document verification and registration during the period specified for In-person Verification which will be announced around late July/August.
+You are welcome to walk-in to conduct in-person document verification and registration during the period specified for In-person Documents Verification.
 However, please understand that the waiting time may be longer.

 If you have already fulfilled all admission condition(s) and completed the online registration, your CU Link (Student Card) will be ready for collection from your admission date (stated in your Admission Notification) at the CU Link Card Centre.
 Before you go, check its opening hours and its address.

 Non-local students who do not have a right of abode or right to land in Hong Kong MUST obtain a valid visa/entry permit to study at CUHK.
 Part-time students who are in possession of another valid visa/entry permit are advised to consult the Immigration Department of HKSAR on whether or not they are required to apply for a student visa/entry permit to study at CUHK.

 Non-local students who are unable to present a valid visa/entry permit at the time of registration will NOT be allowed to register.